Skip to Content

 • Essential Gear for Mowing in the Rain

-If you absolutely must mow in the rain, certain gear is essential.
+If you absolutely must mow in the rain, specific gear is essential.
 This includes a waterproof cap to keep your head dry, ear defenders to protect you from loud noise, safety glasses to shield your eyes from flying debris, and a waterproof coat to keep your body dry.

 In conclusion, while there are circumstances where you might need to mow your lawn in the damp, understanding the potential risks and taking necessary precautions is of utmost importance.